Church of St. George, Sopotnica: 1st phase - main building construction

+2nd phase - Catholic chapel added

+The second phase included adding a Catholic chapel at the request of the Herceg-Stjepan himself, and construction works were already finished as early as 1455.
+This chapel was added for the Herceg’s second wife, Catholic princess Barbara, "daughter of the Most Illustrious Duke of Bavaria" (Latin: filia illustris ducis de Payro; she was probably illegitimate daughter of Duke Henry XVI), so that she could pray there.
+The first authority to refer to this feature was Metropolitan of Dabar-Bosnia Sava Kosanović, while commenting on churches that have a parvis “to the left of the altar like [the church] in Goražde,” and remarked that “the wife of Herceg Stjepan, who was of the Latin confession, prayed to God in that parvis”.

+Immediately after the main building was finished, a 3 by 1.80 m rectangular paraklis (kind of a chapel) was built onto the north side of the altar parvis in the extension and next to the north choir, from which this new space is entered.
+Like the north choir, this chapel also has a barrel vault, with the same level apex at the 2.90 m.
+The paraklis was lit through A small window in shape of an inverse loophole to the east existed but was sometime later walled up.
+Its purpose was to bring daily light to this chapel.

+Enlargement and restoration works

 In the second half of the 16th century, during the office of Serbian Patriarch Makarije Sokolović, the church was enlarged on its western side.
 It was repaired in 1869, when a metal door was installed at its entrance, which was donated by a Serb from Sarajevo.
 Remains of its old frescoes were then carefully collected and buried beside the church's wall.
 A bell tower was added at the church's western side in 1894.
 At the beginning of the Bosnian War, the church was shelled and set on fire in September 1992.
 It remained roofless until October 1994, when a temporary roof was installed.
-The church was restored between 2000 and 2002, and in 2008, it was designated as a National Monument of Bosnia and Herzegovina.
+The church was restored between 2000 and 2002, and in 2008, it was designated as a National Monument of Bosnia and Herzegovina by the KONS.

+Other uses

-In 1519, at the beginning of the Ottoman rule over Herzegovina, one of the earliest printing houses among the Serbs was established at the church.
+In 1519, at the beginning of the Ottoman rule over Herzegovina, one of the earliest printing houses in the region was established at the church.
 Known as the Goražde printing house, it was the first such facility in the territory of present-day Bosnia and Herzegovina.
 It produced three books: a hieratikon (priest's service book) in 1519, a psalter in 1521, and a small euchologion in 1523.